 Welcome to part three of my series on submitting in everything.
-This series is written with Ephesians 5:24 in mind.
+This series is written with Ephesians 5:24 in the spotlight.
 If you missed part one and two and would like to start reading from the beginning, please follow these links.

-In this post, I am going to present some situations in which submission could occur under the umbrella of “everything.”
-This is more about the application or the action of submission than the internal heart condition of a wife that out of obedience to God’s’ word consistently acknowledges her husband’s God-given leadership.
+In this post, I am going to present some possible areas and situations in which submission could occur under the umbrella of “everything.”
+This is more about the application or the action of submission than the internal heart condition of a wife that out of obedience to God and His word consistently acknowledges her husband’s God-given leadership.
 However, that heart condition is a big part of submitting in everything because it is the foundation for the action.
 It sets up a consistent readiness to submit.

 Three Major Categories